Victorian Order of Nurses: History

 VON Canada is structured into a national service provider and local charities.
 Both are governed by volunteer Board members.
 The National Board is composed of dedicated volunteers from across Canada elected by the representatives of the local branches.
 The local branches operate in each of their communities, raising funds and lobbying to meet specific needs.

 On November 25, 2015, VON suddenly shut down all their operations outside of Ontario and Nova Scotia.
 The order was lacking in funding, and could no longer support operating offices in other areas.
 It will restructure to determine what services will continue to be offered while being financially viable.

-Today, with a staff of 6,000 and as many volunteers, VON provides home and community support services to over 10,000 people every day across Ontario and Nova Scotia.